 Criminal Protective Order (CPO)

-Stay Away/Residence Exclusion
+Criminal Protective Order Stay Away/Residence Exclusion

 Both emergency protective orders and criminal protective orders can order the defendant to stay a specific distance away from the protected person or persons.
 For example “stay at least 100 yards from Jane Doe.”
 Even if the defendant shares a residence with Jane Doe, the defendant MUST stay away on pain of arrest.

 Both CPOs and EPOs can also prevent the defendant from having any contact with the protected person or persons.
 Even contact through third persons can be prohibited.
 In this case, simply sending a text message or asking a third person to deliver an innocuous message to the protected person will violate the order and subject the defendant to jail.
 Only the defendant’s Newport Beach domestic violence lawyer may have contact with the protected person.

 A criminal protective order or emergency protective order will ban the defendant from owning or possession any firearms while the order is in affect.
 A defendant must sell any firearms they own or possess to a licensed firearms dealer or surrender them to law enforcement.

-Punishment for Violating a CPO or EPO
+Punishment for Violating a Criminal Protective Order or EPO

 Any Mission Viejo domestic violence lawyer knows Penal Code 273.6 authorizes punishment of up to one year in the Orange Count jail for violating a criminal protective order or emergency protective order.
 If the defendant causes injury to the victim while violation the CPO or EPO a judge MUST sentence the defendant to at least thirty days in jail.
 Moreover, a second violation of an EPO/CPO is a “wobbler”.
 This means it can be prosecuted as a misdemeanor or as a felony, with up to three years in the state prison.

-Modifying a CPO or EPO
+Modifying a Criminal Protective Order or EPO

 Free Telephonic Consultation With an Orange County Criminal Defense Attorney